-Originally a simple hunting pavilion for King Louis XIII, it was transformed into the marvel it is today under Louis XIV’s orders as a means to establish dominance over the nobles and to leave his trace upon the world.
+While it was initially a mere hunting pavilion for King Louis XIII, it was transformed into the marvel it is today under Louis XIV’s decree as a means to establish dominance over the nobles and to leave his mark in history.

-Spend a day out of time by visiting the Château de Versailles, but also its gardens, the Petit Trianon, the Grand Trianon, and the Hameau de la Reine.
+Spend a day in another time while visiting the Château de Versailles, as well as its Gardens, the Petit Trianon, the Grand Trianon, and the Hameau de la Reine.

 The Trianons and the Hameau only open at noon.

-Free entrance for young people under 26 years old who are residents of the European Union.
+Free entrance people under 26 years old and are residents of the European Union.